twood02/webtemplate/wiki/inflightWifiBlog/inflightWifiBlogPost.md

 Many people question if In-Flight WiFi will get better and faster in the future.
 On the bright side, there are many companies that are at the forefront of research into improving the performance of In-Flight WiFi.
 Here is an overview of the work that is being done.

 ???

-BLOG OVERVIEW

-In-Flight Wifi Basics
-0. What even is WiFi?
-    - we all talk about it, but how exactly does it work?
-    - how are we able todo what what we do?

-1. What is In-Flight Wifi?
-    - Two operating system involved
-        - ground-based
-        - satellite-based
-    - how easy is it to access each of these "types" of in-flight wifi
-        - comparing performance of each type
-        - latency and throughput
-2. What are performance metrics?
-    - latency (include graphs??)
-    - throughput
-    - bandwidth
-    - how do we calculate these things
-        - ways to test bandwidth on planes?
-        - how can we analyze this information and use it to our benefit?
-    - why are they important in terms of in-flight wifi
-        - does this explain why wifi is generally slow on planes?
-        - does it affect speed?
-        - how does bandwidth affect type of information transmitted and vice versa?
-3. Are there ways to improve performance?
-    - what is currently available
-    - what research is being done
-    - what steps can we take to assist?
-    - what companies are at the forefront?